opendnssec/SoftHSMv2/OSX-NOTES.md

-# Building SoftHSMv2 on Mac OS X 10.8.5 (Mountain Lion)
+# Building SoftHSMv2 on macOS 10.12.3 (Sierra)

-This document contains instructions for building SoftHSMv2 from the command line on Mac OS X 10.8.5.
+This document contains instructions for building SoftHSMv2 from the command line on macOS 10.12.3.

-This may work for other version of OS X, but that has not been verified.
+This may work for other versions of OS X/macOS, but this has not been verified.

 ## Command Line Tools